Australian Radiation Protection and Nuclear Safety Agency: Radiation in Australia

 Both ionising and non-ionising radiation is present in Australia, and can be found from man-made sources, or in natural sources as background radiation.
 Ionising radiation is radiation that does not exceed wavelengths over 100 nanometres, whereas non-ionising radiation exceeds wavelengths of 100 nanometres.
 Some of the common man-made sources of ionising radiation in Australia include x-rays, CT scans and naturally-found radioactive materials.
 The common sources of non-ionising radiation include mobile phones, power lines and the sun.

 The average Australian is exposed annually to radiation at a level of 1,500-2,000 μSv, which is low in comparison to other countries, such as the 7,800 μSv annual level reported in Cornwall, United Kingdom.
 These amounts are considered to be natural background radiation levels and exposure to this is not harmful, but radiation can also be used for a variety of health-related purposes.
 Unlike natural background radiation, there are several risks involved with radiation and nuclear services when used for medical purposes, including increased cancer prevalence.
-Because of these risks, an agency is required to manage and regulate their use to ensure the safety of all Australians.
+Because of these risks, organisations that use radiation must do so safely and in accordance with regulatory requirements designed to protect people and the environment.